This post is an advertise in collaboration with Peak Performance Luleå.

 A good way to think about this layer is that it’s supposed to insulate the heat that your body produces.
 The air that this layer captures will get heated by your body temperature.
 The more air – the warmer you will be.
 A down jacket keeps plenty of warm air insulated and is therefore warmer then a thiner layer.
 When you choose sizes and gear – go with room to move and room for air.

-Thiner insulation layer – Helo liner jacket from Peak Performance.
+Thiner insulation layer – Peak Performance Helo liner jacket.

 Shell layer – for protection against the weather